vmarlasco/hello-world/journal/00_Arguments.md

 ## Performance
 * We have to notice that object detection implies models with large size than object recognition (**search for comparison**), because the previous uses the later.

+* Other detector systems like face recognitions give a response of 1 sencond, using OpenCV (more optimized) and detect one class

 ## Tracker
 * Another "real time" tracking algorithmls implemented in raspberry py, are based the on simplifacations shuch as color substracting (ball examample), or scene difference [paper](http://cs231n.stanford.edu/reports/2017/pdfs/808.pdf)